Blueberry Compote is so easy and quick to make and is a great way to enjoy the benefits of this wonderful berry!!

 Try adding extra flavors such as:-

-- finely grated lemon zest
+• Citrusy – add a little finely grated lemon zest or orange zest.

-- a pinch of cinnamon
+• Spicy – include a pinch of ground cinnamon.

-- a teaspoon of vanilla extract
+• Vanilla – add a teaspoon of vanilla extract at the end of the cooking.

-For best results, stir regularly so that the fruit doesn't burn.
-At first, the mixture will seem dry but very soon the blueberries will release juices and won't be a such a risk of burning.
+• For best results, stir regularly so that the fruit doesn’t burn.
+At first, the mixture will seem dry but very soon the blueberries will release juices and won’t be a such a risk of burning.

-Be sure to taste the compote to check for sweetness.
-If the blueberries are sweet, you won't need anymore sugar.
+• Be sure to taste the compote to check for sweetness.
+If the blueberries are sweet, you won’t need any more sugar.
 If the blueberries are not quite ripe, you may need to add a little extra sugar to your taste.

 More recipes like this one